shambhawi13/Day-Planner/README.md

 User can add and manage important events on a daily planner

 - The application keeps track of daily level events.
+- Your current date is displayed on top.
+- work hours are specified from 9am to 5pm.
+- the time zones are color coded, where gray mean past hours, red means fresent and green means future hours.
 - You can edit fields corresponding to time which helps as remainder of work/meetings that are scheduled
 - You can edit and save hourly task.
 Data is saved in localStorage.
 - If you launch the application, previously saved task will reflect.

 ```